Ticketpark/TicketparkExpiringUrlBundle/README.md

       expiring_url_ttl: 30
 ```

 * `expiring_url_identifier`<br>Another url parameter which will be used to create a more specific expiration hash.
 Imagine you create an url like `/some/url/{expirationHash}/123`.
-Without adding the identifier, this url would also allows to access `/some/url/{expirationHash}/456` withing the permitted time frame.
-However, adding the `expiring_url_identifier` option ensures that only `/some/url/{expirationHash}/123` will be accessible (and any other url using the same identifier) because it will get a more unique expiration hash.
+Without adding the identifier, this url would also allows to access `/some/url/{expirationHash}/456` within the permitted time frame.
+However, adding the `expiring_url_identifier` option ensures that only `/some/url/{expirationHash}/123` will be accessible (and any other url using the same identifier) because there a more specific expiration hash will be created.
 * `expiring_url_ttl`<br>The time-to-live of this url in minutes.
-Overwrites the default time-to-live.
+Overrides the default time-to-live.

 ## License